TEM

 Why is Tempus AI's free cash flow negative if revenue is growing so fast?

 Despite $1.3 billion in trailing revenue and 62.7% gross margins, Tempus's operating expenses and capital needs consume more than the gross profit generated.
-The EPS improvement over recent quarters is driven substantially by non-cash items like stock-based compensation, which reduce reported losses but don't put cash in the bank.
+The EPS improvement over recent quarters is driven largely by non-cash items like stock-based compensation, which reduce reported losses but don't put cash in the bank.

 What is the Tempus AI and Gilead real-world evidence collaboration?